This is a Summer Climbing Meet based in the Pala di San Martino region of the Dolomites in northwest Italy.

 To give everyone a clear appreciation of the area specific challenges and hazards.
 To become aware of guidebook times for approaches and descents, and refresh the skills that are most likely to be required.
 Classic dolomite descents require a combination of exposed walking in lose terrain (where the consequences of a fall are serious but probability relatively low), downclimbing (where great skill and judgement is required to safely manage these sections efficiently) and short abseils.

-The first day will be run at 1:6 and involve a walk in to a local mountain refuge (Refuge del Velo) and the mountain and crag skills close to the mountain hut.
-It is expected that all climbing meet members will stay at the hut that night in preparation for a climb on the iconic Sass Maor peak the following day.
-The price of this is €75 per person and is obligatory for meet members.
-(The price of staying at the hut is additional to this cost.)
+The first day will be run in small groups and involve a walk in to a local mountain refuge (Refuge del Velo) and the mountain and crag skills close to the mountain hut.
+You will then stay at the hut overnight.

 During the latter part of the meet there are two available guided options: